somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 Batch-normalization models had a low accuracy level, at least, before epoch 1000, though they have possibility of more high accuracy at over 1000 epochs.

 It might be better for batch normalization models to take more high training-rate than no-batch-normalization models.
-Here, to compare under eauql conditions, all the 4 models use 0.0002 as the training-rate.
+Here, to compare under equal conditions, all the 4 models use 0.0002 as the training-rate.